diegozr1/OwnFront/README.md

 ## Tools included

-- Bower
+- Bower.io
-- Normalize
+- Normalize.css
-- Modernizr
+- Modernizr.js
 - Jquery
-- Angular *
-- Gulp *
+- Angular.js

-* To be added
+- Livereload with Gulp.js

 ## Be part of this